Wilson9098/AngelSeaProject/README.md

 This project is an open-source simulation designed for educational and demonstration purposes.
 It serves as a mock-up to showcase the potential of digital solutions in healthcare management.
 Contributors are welcome to participate in its development, with the opportunity to fork, modify, and improve the application.

-AngelSeaMedTrack exemplifies a collaborative effort to create a versatile and adaptable tool for medication management in a simulated environment, encouraging community engagement and collective enhancement.
+AngleseaMedTrack exemplifies a collaborative effort to create a versatile and adaptable tool for medication management in a simulated environment, encouraging community engagement and collective enhancement.